Belarus, Ukraine & Moldova

 - Bottled water while touring.

-- Accommodation in standard hotels (3-4*) in twin rooms on bed and breakfast basis.
+- Accommodation in standard first class hotels (4*) in twin rooms on bed and breakfast basis.

 - Meals as mentioned in the itinerary (daily lunches & 2 dinners).